garunski/toolshare/docs/phases/phase-3g-loan-operations-migration.md

 # Phase 3g: Loan Operations Migration

 ## 🎯 Objective
 Move 3 loan operation files from `src/common/operations/` to be colocated with API routes in `/api/(app)/loans/`.
-Run `task validate` after each task and fix all issues
+Run `task validate` after each task and fix all issuesfu

 ---